technosophos/knife-hp/README.md

 # Configuration #

-In order to communicate with HP Compute Cloud's API you will need to tell Knife XXX.
+In order to communicate with HP Compute Cloud's API you will need to tell Knife the account ID, the secret key and tenant ID (you may also override the auth URI and availability zone.
 The easiest way to accomplish this is to create these entries in your `knife.rb` file:

-    knife[:hp_account_id] = "Your HP Cloud account ID" knife[:hp_secret_key] = "Your HP Cloud secret key" knife[:hp_tenant_id]  = "Your HP Cloud tenant ID" knife[:hp_auth_uri]   = "Your HP Cloud Auth URI" (optional, defaults to "https://region-a.geo-1.identity.hpcloudsvc.com:35357/v2.0/") knife[:hp_avl_zone]   = "Your HP Cloud Availability Zone" (optional, defaults to "az1")
+    knife[:hp_account_id] = "Your HP Cloud account ID" knife[:hp_secret_key] = "Your HP Cloud secret key" knife[:hp_tenant_id]  = "Your HP Cloud tenant ID" knife[:hp_auth_uri]   = "Your HP Cloud Auth URI" (optional, default is "https://region-a.geo-1.identity.hpcloudsvc.com:35357/v2.0/") knife[:hp_avl_zone]   = "Your HP Cloud Availability Zone" (optional, default is "az1")

 If your knife.rb file will be checked into a SCM system (ie readable by others) you may want to read the values from environment variables: